-- in public buildings -in theatres, operas and cinemas, museums, etc.
+- in theatres, operas and cinemas, museums, etc.

 - in schools, universities, technical colleges or training centres

 - in hotels and restaurants, clubs and casinos

 - in office buildings, public libraries and facilities (kindergartens, nursing homes)

 - in trade fair halls and exhibition halls

 - in event tents